open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

  - Doc - A mistake in documentation #188
  - Server - error "attempt to connect when already connected to socket server" even if connection failed #98

+ Thanks to contribution by @omochi for report and reviewing 1.0.16.

 v1.0.15
 -------